pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Display connection info used by this server.

-      Displays the connection information for the WBEM connection attached to this server.
-This includes uri, default namespace, etc.
+      Display the information about the connection used to connect to the WBEM server.

-      This is equivalent to the connection show subcommand.
+      This is equivalent to the 'connection show' subcommand.

     Options:
       -h, --help  Show this message and exit.